You’ve probably spent a long time holding things together.

 On the outside, you may look capable, thoughtful and high-functioning.
 But internally, you might feel stuck in patterns that are exhausting to carry alone — overthinking, people-pleasing, perfectionism, self-doubt, or relationships that feel harder than they should.

-Therapy can help you understand those patterns with compassion — and create meaningful, lasting change.
+Therapy offers an opportunity to understand those patterns with compassion, gently loosen their hold, and create meaningful, lasting change.

 You might: